zoroqi/srid.ca/quebec.md

 As an [allophone],[^india] the francophone ambiance comes across to me as more *warm* and *authentic* compared to that of Vancouver & Victoria; and is characterized by a [joie de vivre] more than a [stiff upper lip] outlook.

+If you are an outsider, try taking a vacation trip to [Montréal].

 [[[z:zettels?tag=Quebec]]]

 [^india]: I was born and raised in a southern city of the Indian subcontinent, speaking [Tamil] as the native language, where I lived for 23 years before immigrating to Canada.